 You guys, this is a BIG one.
 You can do so much to a space with pillows.
 I look forward to changing out my pillows each season because it gives each room a brand-new look.
 To immediately warm up a white room, bring in warm colors and textures through your pillows!

 4. Add Warmth through Natural Elements

 This is another big one.
-Think rattan, seagrass, woven materials.
-Examples of this throughout my home would be my woven & wood chairs, seagrass chairs & ottoman, woven table tray, rattan mirror, woven poufs.
+Think rattan, seagrass, and woven materials.
+Examples of this throughout my home include my woven & wood chairs, seagrass chairs & ottomans, woven table tray, rattan mirror, and woven poufs.
 Even small touches like a woven rattan picture frame can warm up a vignette.

 5. Warm Up A White Room With Baskets

 Baskets alone can bring warmth to a space, but I love to add pillows and throw blankets to them to take it up a notch in its warmness factor!
 I seriously have a basket in every room in my home.
 They are definitely a favorite way to add texture and warmth to my home.